clemenssielaff/notf/pynotf/pynotf/logic.md

 4. Possible, but each with drawbacks.
 A global state is easily accessible but does not work with multiple instances.
 Logic and Scene both require the Receiver to keep a reference to them, even though they are hardly ever used.

-5. I wanted to avoid that in the general case, because it would be nice to a have a Logic DAG consisting of only data flow, no additional logic encapsulated within the data, only in the Switches.
+5. I wanted to avoid that in the general case, because it would be nice to a have a Logic DAG consisting of only data flow, no additional logic encapsulated within the data, only in the Operators.
 Then again, allowing other types than Values to be passed isn't really a "new" concept, it is more a generalization of an existing one.
 It won't even change the behavior much, because Schemas act as quasi-typing for Values and so you were never allowed to just connect any two arbitrary Emitter/Receiver pairs anyway.

 6. Intriguing, but this would add yet another concept whereas we were trying to reduce the number of different concepts that make up the system.